 The University of Lincoln's Sarah Swift Building is home to a range of clinical suites, designed to simulate hospital wards and home settings.
 Also housed in this building are our specialist psychology laboratories which include a sleep laboratory, motor lab and EEG laboratories, and a psychophysiology laboratory.

-The Human Performance Centre, which is part of the School of Sport and Exercise Science, works with elite athletes using technologies such as motion capture and pysiological testing to help athletes maximise their performance.
-The specialist laboratories, undertake physiological and biomechanical assessment and are equipped for both teaching, research and also outside consultancy.
+The Human Performance Centre is accessed by School of Sport and Exercise Science students and accommodates equipment such as motion capture and physiological testing facilities, designed to measure and maximise sports performance.
+These specialist laboratories provide students with access to physiological and biomechanical assessment and are equipped for both teaching and research.

 The clinical suites in the Sarah Swift building are used by the School of Health and Social Care to simulate real hospital and home environments, and feature the latest in patient simulation technology.

 Students have access to simulated male, female, and infant patients that feature realistic anatomy and clinical functionality, as well as CPR mannequins to help develop clinical and decision-making skills during scenarios and clinical practice.
 The replicated ward environment is of an NHS standard and features realistic patient bays, as well as clinical equipment and consumables to provide a realistic workspace.

 The suites are located in the new Sarah Swift building and are available as learning environments for students on the Nursing, Social Work, Physiotherapy, Midwifery, Paramedic Science, and Occupational Therapy courses.

 The Human Performance Centre is used by the School of Sport and Exercise Science and these specialist laboratories, feature modern equipment in order to undertake physiological and biomechanical assessments.